-Having employees who know that their individual contribution is welcome and assumed to be worthwhile and productive helps eliminate 'groupthink'.
+Having employees who know that their contribution is welcome and assumed to be worthwhile and productive helps eliminate 'groupthink'.
 The ultimate aim of a cognitively diverse team is to create movement and momentum that facilitates the growth and success of a company that may otherwise fall behind its competitors.

 Testing for cognitive diversity

-When measuring cognitive diversity at the recruitment stage, psychometric testing can be a valuable tool in assessing the thought processes and approach of each individual.
+When measuring cognitive diversity at the recruitment stage, psychometric testing can be a valuable tool in assessing the thought processes and approaches of each individual.
 Situational judgement tests, in particular, are specifically designed to assess how a person reacts and responds to various realistic workplace scenarios.